jungaretti/dns/README.md

 ## Getting Started

 I use my [Deploy with Bacon](https://github.com/jungaretti/bacon-deploy-action) action to deploy DNS records from this repo to [Porkbun](https://porkbun.com/).
-To learn more about Bacon and its deploy action, see their repos:
+To learn more about Bacon and its deploy action, see these repos:

 - [jungaretti/bacon](https://github.com/jungaretti/bacon)
 - [jungaretti/bacon-deploy-action](https://github.com/jungaretti/bacon-deploy-action)